 2. Network Congestion Causing Internet Problems

 Network congestion occurs when there is excessive demand for bandwidth, causing data packets to collide and resulting in slow Internet speeds and increased latency.
-Congestion can occur within the local network or on the wider Internet, particularly during peak usage hours or in crowded environments.
+Congestion can occur within the local network (LAN congestion) or on the wider Internet (WAN congestion), particularly during peak usage hours or in crowded environments.

 • Bottleneck Effect: Network congestion creates bottlenecks, where the available network capacity becomes insufficient to handle the volume of data traffic.
 This can result in data packets queuing up and experiencing delays in transmission.
 As a result, Internet speeds can slow down, and users may experience increased latency or intermittent connectivity.